aidh-aadil/sparky-bot/README.md

 - `server-info` : View some information about that server
 - `avatar` : Fetch user avatar
 - `banner` : Fetch user banner if they have one
+- `github-profile` : Fetch a github profile based on the given username

 ### Moderation commands